-The arrest of the cartoonist, Ramón Nsé Esono Ebalé, is the latest episode of government retaliation against artists who have used their work to criticize the government.
-EG authorities should repeal the country’s colonial-era defamation statute, which allows for the criminal prosecution of people who criticize the president and top government officials.
+The arrest of the cartoonist, Ramón Nsé Esono Ebalé.
+It is also the latest episode of government retaliation against artists who have used their work to criticize the government.
+EG authorities should repeal the country’s colonial-era defamation statute.
+It is which allows for the criminal prosecution of people who criticize the president and top government officials.

-While the Equatorial Government may be attempting to silence the artists, his art has drawn attention, earning him the Courage In Cartooning Award by the Cartoon Movement.
+Additionally, The Equatorial Guinea Government attempted to silence the artists.
+But his art has drawn attention, earning him the Courage In Cartooning Award by the Cartoon Movement.

 On their blog, the Cartoon Movement state:

 Subscribe for Updates